rcy/aoc/README.md

 I punted and used javascript today.
 Was fun to just work on the puzzle and not fight with how to do basic things so much.
 Struggled a bit with the twist in part 2, I wound up not disqualifying passwords like 444555 because my replacement regex didn't match more than once.

+## Day 05

+Went back to Go for this one, this was fun.
+A small assembler.
+Nothing too tricky about this, just lots of indirection/pointers.
+The tests cases provided were helpful.

 # 2018

 This is the first code I have written using Go!